Amazon Web Services (AWS) is a cloud-based computing platform launched in 2006 by Amazon.

 Microsoft Azure is one of the biggest AWS competitors.

-This platform provides its customers with a service that allows them to create powerful solutions for their businesses.
+This platform provides customers with a service that allows them to create powerful solutions for their businesses.

 As Azure was launched in early February 2010, it emerged four years after AWS first came onto the market.